RajkumarSony/Famous-Places/About-Tourist-Places/Germany.md

-# Germany - Your Name
+# Germany - Samik Pandit

 ## About Tourist Place
 Germany, officially Federal Republic of Germany, German Deutschland or Bundesrepublik Deutschland, country of north-central Europe, traversing the continent’s main physical divisions, from the outer ranges of the Alps northward across the varied landscape of the Central German Uplands and then across the North German Plain.